syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 The above screenshot shows new record added in row position of `child`.
 {:.caption}

+## updating records using method

+Records can be updated dynamically to TreeGrid using the method  [`updateRecordByIndex`](/api/js/ejtreegrid#methods:updaterecordbyindex "updateRecordByIndex").
+Record index and the data to be updated will be passed to the method argument to update.

+The below code snippet explains dynamically updating a record in tree grid.

+{% highlight js %}

+        var treeGridObj = $("#treegrid").data("ejTreeGrid");
+        var data = {
+            taskName: "Updated task",
+        };
+        treeGridObj.updateRecordByIndex(2,data); // To update a task

+{% endhighlight %}

 ## Delete record

 TreeGrid provides support to delete a record by enabling [`allowDeleting`](/api/js/ejtreegrid#members:editsettings-allowdeleting "editSettings.allowDeleting") property.